Big Sam (musician): Career

-In his youth, he studied with saxophonist Kidd Jordan and at New Orleans Center for Creative Arts.
-In his teens, Williams was a founding member of the Stooges Brass Band and joined the Dirty Dozen, allowing him to play with Karl Denson, Dave Matthews, Widespread Panic, and James Brown.
+In his youth, Williams studied with saxophonist Kidd Jordan and at the New Orleans Center for Creative Arts.
+In his teens, he was a founding member of the Stooges Brass Band and joined the Dirty Dozen, allowing to play alongside Karl Denson, Dave Matthews, Widespread Panic, and James Brown.
 After one year with the Dirty Dozen, he began a side project broadening his musical ambitions.
-In 2006, he played with Elvis Costello and Allen Toussaint on their album The River in Reverse and tour.
+In 2006, he played with Elvis Costello and Allen Toussaint on their album The River in Reverse (2006) and tour.